dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 ### Outputs and HTTP Responses

-By default, if a function invoked via HTTP request returns successfully, its return value is sent in the HTTP response body with status code `200` (or `204` if nothing is returned).
+If a function invoked via HTTP request returns successfully, its return value is sent in the HTTP response body with status code `200` (or `204` if nothing is returned).

 If the function throws an exception, the error message is sent in the response body with a `400` or `500` status code.
-If the error contains a `status` field, the handler uses that status code instead.
+If the error contains a `status` field, the response uses that status code instead.

 If you need custom HTTP response behavior, you can use a handler to access the HTTP response directly.
 DBOS uses [Koa](https://koajs.com/) for HTTP serving internally and the raw response can be accessed via the `.koaContext.response` field of [`HandlerContext`](../api-reference/contexts#handlercontext), which provides a [Koa response](https://koajs.com/#response).

+### Handlers

+A function annotated with an endpoint decorator but no other decorators is called a _handler_ and must take a [`HandlerContext`](../api-reference/contexts#handlercontext) as its first argument, like in the first example above.
+Handlers can [invoke](../api-reference/contexts#handlerctxtinvoke) other functions and directly access HTTP requests and responses.
+However, DBOS makes no guarantees about handler execution: if a handler fails, it is not automatically retried.
+You should use handlers when you need to access HTTP requests or responses directly or when you are writing a lightweight task that does not need the strong guarantees of transactions and workflows.

 ### Body Parser
 By default, DBOS uses [`@koa/bodyparser`](https://github.com/koajs/bodyparser) to support JSON in requests.
 If this default behavior is not desired, the [`@KoaBodyParser`](../api-reference/decorators#koabodyparser) decorator can be used.